carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 >> <img src="{{ page.root }}/fig//NrowFlag.png" alt="Alpha diversity indexes for both samples horizontal with title" />
 >> </a>
 >>
->> The "sortby()" flag orders the samples from least to greatest diversity depending on the parameter.
+>> The "sortby" option orders the samples from least to greatest diversity depending on the parameter.
 In this case, it is ordered by "Shannon" and tells us that the JP4D sample has the lowest diversity and the JP41 sample the highest.
 >> ~~~
 >> > plot_richness(physeq = merged_metagenomes,
 >>              title = "Alpha diversity indexes for both samples in Cuatro Cienegas",